When living in a foreign country, you are bound to make cultural faux pas, mistakes, and other general errors.

 When saying sorry, like saying thank you, people often use a level of politeness higher than they would normally.
 Therefore, often it is better to say 죄송합니다 rather than 죄송해요.

 Informal ‘I’m Sorry’ in Korean

 When speaking to people of a similar age who are close to you, use 미안해.
 You can also use it when speaking to young children.

 If you are in a relationship with a Korean, then learn this word now as it can save your relationship!
 Note that 죄송해 isn’t used.

-Other Versions of ‘I’m Sorry’ in Korean
+Bonus Ways to Say ‘I’m Sorry’ in Korean

 You can use ‘I’m sorry’ in Korean to express apologies.
 However, there are alternate expressions that you should use in certain cases where you’d use ‘sorry’ in English.